stashed/docs/docs/guides/v1alpha1/restore.md

 ## Overview

 The following diagram shows how Stash recovers backed up data from a backend.
-Open the image in a new tab to see the enlarged image.
+Open the image in a new tab to see the enlarged version.

 <p align="center">
   <img alt="Stash Backup Flow" src="/docs/images/v1alpha1/stash-recovery.svg">